sophiekoonin/localghost/content/posts/2020-10-11-accessibility-myths/index.md

 ## Myth 7: Automated testing will catch all accessibility problems

-People loooove to show off their Lighthouse scores, don't they?
+People love to show off their Lighthouse scores, don't they?

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) is an open-source automated testing tool that you can run as a Node module, from the CLI, from Chrome or as part of your CI checks.
 It checks for performance, accessibility, progressive web app performance, best practices and SEO.
 Don't get me wrong, it's a great tool, but unfortunately it's often treated as a silver bullet.
-A high Lighthouse score is a good thing, but it doesn't mean that you've ticked off accessibility - there are always things that Lighthouse won't be able to detect.
+A high Lighthouse score is a good thing, but it doesn't mean that you've "done" saccessibility - there are always things that Lighthouse won't be able to detect.

 The best way to test accessibility is to build up a toolkit of methods.
 Lighthouse (or similar tools, such as [axe](https://www.deque.com/axe/)) can and should be part of your toolkit, as it'll provide a quick feedback loop for common accessibility problems in your markup and CSS.